Why There Is Something Rather than Nothing

 Three objections recur, and each deserves a direct answer.

 Nothingness doesn’t care whether it denotes.
-The objection imagines nothingness as serenely indifferent to our conceptual requirements — as if failing to denote were a criticism it could shrug off.
-But indifference is not a property a non-denotation can have.
-If “nothingness” fails to denote, there is no it to be indifferent, and it cannot function as an alternative; the contrastive question loses its footing regardless of anyone’s serenity.
+The objection treats denotation as a requirement imposed only by our language.
+But if “nothingness” fails to denote, there is no it to be indifferent, and it cannot function as an alternative; the contrastive question loses its footing.

 If nothing obtained, all constraints would vanish — including yours.
 The objection defeats itself in the stating.
 The conditional formulation — “if nothing obtains” — already presupposes modality: a space in which “nothing” is one way things could be, contrasted with others.
 To employ modal structure in order to deny modal structure is not profundity.
 It is inconsistency.